 The MSC Board places players on teams prior to each season.
 We try to form teams of players with similar abilities.
 Age, seniority within the club, and the number of players at each age level are also important factors.
 Some seasons we use player evaluations by independent evaluators (these are not try-outs because they are done for placement, not to eliminate players), and we always use coach evaluations to try to make the fairest placements possible.

 -What are the age divisions?

-We currently have Under 8, Under 10, Under 12, and Under 14.
+We currently have Under 8, Under 10, Under 12, Under 14, & Under 19.
 This means the player is under the given age before July 1 of that year.
 Each age bracket is obviously two years, so there are older teams, which will move up to the next age bracket the following year, and younger teams which will remain in the age bracket another year.
 We try to put teams together within the one year span whenever possible because it results in the least disruption every fall when players change age brackets.
 The league year birthday dates are August 1 - July 31.
 Below is the age group chart that is used to determine what age group you will be playing in.

 -Are teams co-ed?

 No. The only exception to this has been with the U-8 & U-19 teams, but the league is working toward making these teams single sex as well.